About me

 I’m Brent Yorgey.
-I live with my beautiful wife Joyia in Philadelphia, where I am a PhD student in the programming languages group at the University of Pennsylvania.
-My academic/professional interests include functional programming languages (especially Haskell), type systems, category theory, combinatorics, discrete mathematics in general, and mathematics education.
-Other interests include music (I am a classical and jazz pianist), Go, and ancient Greek.
-Those who wish to know more can try following the “Personal” links listed below, and performing type inference.
+I am an assistant professor in the department of mathematics and computer science at Hendrix College in Conway, Arkansas, USA.
+My academic/professional interests include functional programming languages (especially Haskell), type systems, category theory, combinatorics, discrete mathematics in general, and computer science and mathematics education.
+Other interests include music (I am a classical and jazz pianist), Go, bridge, and classical Greek and Hebrew.

 Hi